Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 What Is Tramadol?

-Tramadol is a pain reliever, used to treat moderate to moderately severe pain.
-It is in a category of medications called opioids.
+Tramadol is a prescription pain reliever, used to treat moderate to moderately severe pain.
+You might see it with the brand names Ultram or Conzip.
+It is in a category of medications called opioids, which means it has ingredients that mimic or are derived from the opium plant.

 Opioids are one of the most common types of narcotics, changing the way the brain responds to pain.
 These drugs have the potential for abuse and can be addictive.